-There are two residence halls on SMCC's campus housing approximately 407 students.
+There are two residence halls on SMCC's campus housing approximately 450 students.

-The New Residence Hall, the larger of the two halls, houses about 320 students, including eight Resident Assistants and a professional Resident Director.
-The new hall opened in January 2008 and is located on the corner of Benjamin Pickett St. and Fort Rd., across the street from the Campus Center.
-There is a large laundry room and vending area, study areas on three floors and a beautiful common lobby that houses a 42" LCD HDTV, a pool table and a ping pong table.
+Spring Point Residence Hall, the larger of the two halls, houses about 320 students, including seven Resident Assistants and a professional Resident Director.
+Spring Point Hall opened in January 2008 and is located on the corner of Benjamin Pickett St. and Fort Rd., across the street from the Campus Center.
+There is a large laundry room and vending area, study areas on three floors and a beautiful common lobby that houses a big screen TV, a pool table and a ping pong table.
 The new hall has sweeping views of the Portland skyline and Casco Bay from its many windows.

-Surfsite Hall, the smaller of the two halls, houses 93 students including three Resident Assistants and a professional Resident Director.
+Surfsite Hall, the smaller of the two halls, houses 130 students including three Resident Assistants and a professional Resident Director.
 Surfsite Hall is located diagonally up the hill from the H.U.B.
 Gymnasium on Surfsite Road.
 Surfsite Hall has a laundry room, large recreation room with a big screen TV, a pool table and a ping-pong table and a large study lounge.
-Most room in Surfsite Hall are tripled to provide the opportunity of housing to as many students as possible.
+All rooms in Surfsite Hall are tripled to provide the opportunity of housing to as many students as possible.

 The Housing and Residence Life staff includes the professional Residence Directors and the student staff listed above.
 The residence life staff team plans various educational and recreational activities for the residence hall students to enjoy.
 We expect residents to be serious about their academic work and to get involved in the residence life community.
-To reach staff, students should call (207) 741-5967.
+To reach staff, students should call (207) 741-5967 during business hours or (207)741-5990 after business hours, on weekends, and snow days and holidays when the halls are open.